-Catherine Middleton, wife of Prince William was born in this hospital in 1982, as too was her sister, Pippa Middleton a year later in 1983.
+Kate Middleton, wife of Prince William was born at the Royal Berkshire Hospital in 1982, and her sister, Pippa, a year later.

-The trust provides acute hospital and outpatient services (including A&E) in Reading and specialist and outpatient services from a number of other locations.
-For more information about the Hospital and the services provided, please click the following link to the Royal Berkshire Hospital website.
+The Trust provides acute hospital and outpatient services (including A&E) in Reading and specialist and outpatient services from a number of other locations.
+For more information about the hospital and the services provided, please click the following link to the Royal Berkshire Hospital website..